Dunbarin-O/Esp-Sumo/README.md

 ESP32 General-Purpose Robotics Development Kit in its early stages

 A low-cost, open-source motion control board for ESP32-based robots.

-High-performance motor driver boards are often tailored to a single use case or carry a steep price tag.
-This project provides a low-cost, all-in-one hardware foundation designed to drive small-scale, high-precision mobile robots without requiring extra breakout boards or expensive driver shields.
+High-performance motor boards are usually expensive or made for just one job.
+This project is a low-cost, all-in-one board that lets you build precise small robots without needing extra shields or breakout boards.

-Supported Kinematics & Applications:
+Applications:

 Mini Sumo Robots: Integrated motor control and gyro feedback for rapid opponent tracking and high-torque maneuvers.